 Aristotle also says (Topics Book 1) that dialectic in just this sense is the best means we have for getting clarity about first principles.
 This is a good example of Aristotle’s inferentialism.
 Aristotle’s own approach to what later came to be called “metaphysics” is (“merely”) dialectical in a specifically Aristotelian sense.
 In being so, it is essentially semantic and normative.
 I don’t think Aristotle regarded metaphysics as episteme (“science”) any more than he regarded ethics or phronesis (“practical judgment”) as episteme, and in neither case is it a denigration.
 (Aristotle is far more honest than most later writers about the relatively less certain nature of so-called first principles, compared with many other apparently more derivative results.
 He is the original antifoundationalist.
 See also Abstract and Concrete.)

-Hegel actually says the greatest example of ancient dialectic was Proclus’ commentary on Plato’s Parmenides by neoplatonist Proclus (412 – 485 CE).
-(He did not know the work of the other great late Neoplatonist Damascius, which was even more sophisticated development along similar lines.)
+Hegel actually said the greatest example of ancient dialectic was the commentary on Plato’s Parmenides by neoplatonist Proclus (412 – 485 CE).
+(He did not know the work of the other great late Neoplatonist, Damascius (458 – 538), which included an even more sophisticated development along similar lines.)
 The Parmenides explicitly examines a series of antithetical propositions, which does resemble the common image of Hegelian dialectic.
 (See The One?)
 In any case, I think this is misleading.

 My own candidate for the greatest example of ancient dialectic is the development of the concepts of ousia (“what it was to have been” a thing) and energeia (“at-work-ness”) in the central books of Aristotle’s Metaphysics.
 As in the biological works, merely binary distinction is not the main point there.

 The stereotype of a binary schematism at work in Hegel is not without basis, but more careful commentary has limited its scope.
 Aristotelian dialectic actually pervades Hegel’s works.